jorgeabud/homework1/README.md

 Wealthfront offers Socially Responsible Investing but only through their Smart Beta option requires minimum investment of $500,000.
 The world is changing, and a strategy which seeks to consider both financial return and social/environmental good to bring about social change are regarded as positive by proponents.
 Betterment offers this service for everyone not only to people with large portfolios.
 They could also reduce fees for people with higher portfolios.

-The world i rapidly changing, and before people were only interested about making money.
+The world is rapidly changing, and before people were only interested in making money.
 Now the way that their money is made is a concern for investors especially for millenials.
 Therefore, in order to not loose market share and remain competitive for years to come, Wealthfront has to consider the pros and cons of implementing this feature to be available for everyone.

 Wealthfront has the advantage in that they are already thinking about Socially Responsible Investing, now they just have to make it available to younger people who are the most impacted by the new changing world.
 Young investors who make up most of Wealthfront's customers do not have $500,000 to invest,  but many would weigh in this feature when considering whit what company to open their portfolio.